tursodatabase/libsql-client-ts/README.md

 * `ws:` or `wss:` connect to `sqld` using WebSockets (the Hrana protocol).
 * `http:` or `https:` connect to `sqld` using HTTP.
 The `transaction()` API is not available in this case.
 * `libsql:` is equivalent to `wss:`.

+## License

+This project is licensed under the MIT license.

+### Contribution

+Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in `sqld` by you, shall be licensed as MIT, without any additional terms or conditions.